Stand-With-Crypto/swc-web/src/utils/server/swcCivic/README.md

 If you are not a core contributor or want to run the database locally, follow these steps:

-1. Download the [geographic data](https://drive.google.com/drive/folders/16MaPdsQojd9_dioiQBK4cMuMHqy16cG3?usp=drive_link) for each country.
-If you do not have access to the folder, refer to the [Useful Links](#useful-links) section below.
-2. Save the files into a `data` folder at the root of the project.
-If you save them elsewhere, ensure the path is correctly set in the [configuration file](#configuration-file)
-3. Generate the Prisma schema:
+1. Generate the Prisma schema:
    ```bash
    npm run db:generate
    ```
-4. Start the Docker containers:
+2. Start the Docker containers:
    ```bash
    npm run db:start-dev
    ```
-5. Ensure all `persist` flags in the [configuration file](#configuration-file) are set to `true`.
-6. Seed the database:
+3. Seed the database:
    ```bash
    npm run db:seed-swc-civic
    ```